2018 Training Plans

 Your Marathon Training Plan

 We want to ensure you make it to the Start Line so you can experience the joy of the adventure that is running a marathon.
-With that in mind, we’ve devised a training plan to help you get race ready.
+With that in mind, our coaching expert Martin Yelling has devised a training plan to help you get race ready.

 The plan is aimed at novice marathon runners covering the distance for the first time, with a few tweaks and challenges if you want to test yourself, or if you feel like pushing on a bit if your training is going really well.